Ever wondered where Halloween came from or why we continue to celebrate this creepy occasion??

 At Samhain, these supernatural beings needed to be honored so as to ensure people, crops and livestock survived the winter.
 Many offerings of food, crops and sacrificial animals were left outside homes to please the Aos Sí.

 It was also thought on this night that the souls of those who had died throughout the year would attempt to return home so in many cases places were prepared at the dinner table for their arrival.
 In other cases, bonfires were lit to ward off these spirits and help them on their journey to the afterworld.

 The presence of these Aos Si also made it easier for Druids, or Celtic priests, to make prophecies regarding the future.
 This was an immensely important act and brought comfort to a people who were in many ways, at the mercy of the natural world and the harshness of the long winter.

 Again, bonfires were to feature in these prophetic rituals and people gathered to burn offerings of crops and animals as a homage to their deities.
 In some ancient accounts, human sacrifice also took place.
 First born children were offered up and drunkenness and intoxication was the norm.

 Interestingly, costumes were worn…usually animal heads and furs.
 Games and pranks were played and folks would attempt to predict one another’s future especially regarding marriage and death.
-Home-fires were also re-lit from a large, main, sacred bonfire as a measure of protection.
+Home-fires were re-lit from a large, main and sacred bonfire as a measure of protection.
 The flames, smoke and ash having protective and cleansing powers.